aiven/devportal/docs/tutorials/anomaly-detection.rst

 You can complete the section with the following steps:

-* Create a new Aiven for Apache Flink application
+* Create a new Aiven for Apache Flink application.
-* Create a source table to read the aggregated metrics data from your Apache Kafka® topic
+* Create a source table to read the aggregated metrics data from your Apache Kafka® topic.
-* Define a sink table to send the processed messages to a separate Slack channel
+* Define a sink table to send the processed messages to a separate Slack channel.
-* Define a SQL transformation definition to process the data
+* Define a SQL transformation definition to process the data.
-* Create an application deployment to execute the pipeline
+* Create an application deployment to execute the pipeline.

 To create the notification data pipeline, you can go ahead an try yourself or follow the steps below:

 1. In the `Aiven Console <https://console.aiven.io/>`_, open the Aiven for Apache Flink service and go to the **Applications** tab.
-2. Click on **Create new application** and name it ``cpu_notification``
+2. Click on **Create new application** and name it ``cpu_notification``.
-3. Click on **Create first version**
+3. Click on **Create first version**.
 4. To create a source table ``CPU_IN_AGG`` pointing to the Apache Kafka topic ``cpu_agg_stats``:

-   * Click on **Add your first source table**
+   * Click on **Add your first source table**.
-   * Select ``Aiven for Apache Kafka - demo-kafka`` as `Integrated service`
+   * Select ``Aiven for Apache Kafka - demo-kafka`` as `Integrated service`.
    * Paste the following SQL:

      .. literalinclude:: /code/products/flink/windowed_cpu-in-agg_table.md